Surya0705/QR_Code_Generator/README.md

 # QR_Code_Generator
 This Python Program generates QR Codes of the link entered.
 Just paste the link in the terminal and hit enter and it will automatically display the QR_Code on the Screen.
 But it uses modules such as pypng, pyqrcode and opencv.
-JIf you are in Windows then just install the modules by:
+If you are in Windows then just install the modules by:
 ```
 pip install pypng
 ```